Influenza (Flu)

 Influenza viruses are divided into three types, designated A, B, and C. Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter and are often associated with increased rates for hospitalization and death.
 Influenza type C differs from types A and B in some important ways.
 Type C infection usually causes either a very mild respiratory illness or no symptoms at all.
 It does not cause epidemics and does not have the severe public health impact that influenza types A and B do.
 Efforts to control the impact of influenza are aimed at types A and B.

-While there are many different flu viruses, each season a flu vaccine protects against the 3 or 4 viruses that research suggests will be most common.
+Each season a flu vaccine protects against the 3 viruses that research suggests will be most common.
 Three kinds of flu viruses commonly circulate among people today: Influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses.

 If You Get Sick